Storm The Sky

 And it’s that sense of exploration, both internal and musical, which gives Sin Will Find You its ashen wings.
 Take lead single Jaded Ghost, which deals with the aftermath of a crushing breakup, the haunting Medicine or the darkly confessional title track – they are all the work of a band keen to challenge and unsettle, all within a skyscrapingly melodic framework.
 There’s a directness and power to Storm The Sky that is represented by these dark pop songs, and it’s a darkness that is staring right back.

-Hailing from Melbourne, Storm The Sky are a death-pop five piece who released their Vigilance EP in 2013 to an overwhelming fan response.
-Their dual vocal attack and high energy live shows caught the attention of fans around Australia, with the self-released EP selling over 4,000 units and becoming a word of mouth hit.
-Touring Australia consistently for 18 months, their reputation as a hard working live act has made them a great draw for fans around the country.
-Their debut album Permanence was released via UNFD in January 2015.
+Hailing from Melbourne, Storm The Sky are a death-pop five piece with a renowned reputation in Australia as a hard-working and compelling band.
 In August 2016, Storm The Sky will released their second album, Sin Will Find You, a deeply emotive collection of songs that holds up a powdery mirror to the millennial culture that greedily seduces all comers.
 But rather moralising from on high, frontman William Jarratt has written from his own personal experience and composed a starkly honest collection of songs about love, cheating, drugs and friendship from the pages of his own diary.
 Sin Will Find You debuted at #30 on the ARIA Chart and earned a flawless score in BLUNT Magazine and rave reviews in Rolling Stone Australia, Beat Magazine, Kill Your Stereo, Spotlight Report and many more.
 Since it’s release the band supported Pierce The Veil around Australia on their headline tour and will hit stages with The Used later this year.

 Media highlights and accolades: